Pontiac Mills

 • 2008 brought the “Great Recession” which tanked the real estate market.

-• In 2010, Hurricane Sandy caused severe water damage to the already-dilapidated mill. (photo during flood)
+• A massive flood in 2010, and Hurricane Sandy in 2012, caused severe water damage to the already-dilapidated mill. (photo during flood)

 The only part of Hodges’ plan that actually came to fruition was the NYLO Hotel, and even that had its share of troubles.
 The mill building that intended to be its home, a large storage building called Building S2, was deemed unsalvageable and had to be demolished and replaced with a new building “inspired by” mill architecture.
 The hotel finally opened its doors in 2008, but then NYLO (the company that operated the hotel) went bankrupt.
 The hotel’s future remained uncertain until it was purchased by Hilton, which operates the hotel today.
 It retains the NYLO moniker in name only.